engr101staff/engr101matlab/_sources/iteration/Exercises.rst

     - People really really really like Joe's Pizza.

-      + The code will print out three "really"s, two from evaluating the while loop condition and one from evaluating the if condition before printing out "like Joe's Pizza"
+      + The code will print out three "really"s, two from evaluating the while loop condition and one from evaluating the if condition before printing out "like Joe's Pizza".

     - People really really really really really like Joe's Pizza.

       - Take a closer look at the while loop condition.

-    - The loop will run infinetly.
+    - The loop will run infinitely.

       - Take a closer look at the while loop condition and reassignment of ``i``